 What is the response time?

-You can cancel the callout if you do not want a responder to visit the property.
-If the responder is on the way already, the callout will still be charged.
+You can choose to cancel the call if you don't want an operator to come to your property.
+If the operator is already on the way, the call will still be billed.

 What does the response officer say when at the rental unit?